z0rr0/webd/README.md

-# webd
+# WebD

-Simple dev static HTTP server.
+WebD is a simple development static HTTP server.